kaankny/compiler/README.md

 24.5
 </code></pre>

-<h2>KNN Source Code Example</h2>
+<h2>k-- Source Code Example</h2>
-<p>An example of a simple KNN source code file:</p>
+<p>An example of a simple k-- source code file:</p>
 <pre><code>print 12 * 3;
 print 18 - 2 * 4;
 print 1 + 2 + 9 - 5 / 2 + 3 * 5;
 </code></pre>

 <h2>Conclusion</h2>
-<p>The KNN Compiler is a powerful tool for compiling and executing KNN code efficiently.
+<p>The k-- Compiler is a powerful tool for compiling and executing k-- code efficiently.
 Its simple syntax and quick compilation make it an excellent choice for developers looking to implement arithmetic operations in their programs.</p>